reapit/foundations/packages/connect-session/README.md

 ## Sign In With Reapit Button

 Perhaps the simplest way to authenticate on the client side is to embed the "Sign In With Reapit Button" on your page.
 This is a single script served from our CDN, you instantiate with a target div, your client credentials as per the browser API and pass in a callback to receive your session object.
 As per the NPM module, all caching, redirection and refreshing is taken care of by the package.
-When you have a session, the button will change function to be a logout which will clear your cache and end yourr session in Reapit Connect.
+When you have a session, the button will change function to be a logout which will clear your cache and end your session in Reapit Connect.

 The below example shows how to embed on any static or dynamic page with a single script.
 In the connectHasSessionCallback function we fetch a list of appointments from the Platform API to demonstrate the full flow.